widget

 ∑ Yeronga 50 mtr pool in Brisbane with Greg Kelly.
 (Dec 09)

 ∑ Diving Lessons with Kristin at Darwin Army Barracks pool.
-She showed me the Safety Dive with arms and leg out to keep head above water.
+She showed me the Safety Dive with arms and legs out to keep my head above water.

-∑ Darwin harbor swimming, wave pool & Florence Falls Litchfield National Park, over Xmas and new Year holidays, no crocs fronted !
+∑ Darwin harbour swimming, wave pool & Florence Falls Litchfield National Park, over Xmas and New Year holidays, no Crocs fronted!

 ∑ Swimming with Clara at Heffron 2/01/10